 - For a Capstone Project based in the UK, costs are typically around £500.

 - Students of the Executive MBA programme can choose this option course which involves travel to another country for one week.

-- The School covers the cost of the accommodation, subsistence and internal travel within the country for the week.
+- The School covers the cost of the accommodation, some subsistence support, and internal travel within the country for the week.

 - Students will be required to cover the cost of the flights to and from the country, some subsistence costs, and if applicable any visa and vaccination costs.